-Cancer immunotherapy refers to a diverse set of therapeutic strategies designed to induce the patient’s own immune system to fight the tumor.
-Contemporary methods for generating an immune response against tumors include intravesical BCG immunotherapy for superficial bladder cancer, and use of interferons and other cytokines to induce an immune response in renal cell carcinoma and melanoma patients.
+Cancer immunotherapy refers to a diverse set of therapeutic strategies designed to induce the patient’s own immune system to fight the tumour.
+Contemporary methods for generating an immune response against tumours include intravesical BCG immunotherapy for superficial bladder cancer, and use of interferons and other cytokines to induce an immune response in renal cell carcinoma and melanoma patients.
 Vaccines are generated for malignant melanoma and renal cell carcinoma.
-Allogenic hematopoietic system can be considered as a case of immunotherapy.
+The allogenic hematopoietic system can be considered as a case of immunotherapy.

 The growth of some cancers can be inhibited by providing or blocking certain hormones.
 Common examples include the breast and prostate cancer.

-Angiogenesis inhibitors prevent excessive growth of blood vessels that tumors require to survive.
+Angiogenesis inhibitors prevent excessive growth of blood vessels that tumours require to survive.

 Synthetic lethality arises when a combination of deficiencies in the expression of two or more genes leads to cell death.
 The deficiencies can arise due to mutation, epigenetic alterations or inhibitors of one or both of the genes.